European Eating Disorders Review

 The first page should contain the title of the paper, full names of all authors, the address where the work was carried out, and the full postal address including telephone, fax number and email to whom correspondence and proofs should be sent.
 The name(s) of any sponsor(s) of the research contained in the paper, along with grant number(s) should also be included.

 The second sheet should contain an abstract of up to 150 words.
 An abstract is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
 It should contain no citation to other published work.
 Include up to five keywords that describe your paper for indexing purposes.

 - Research articles reporting new research of relevance as set out in the aims and scope should not normally exceed 6000 words with no more than five tables or illustrations.
 They should conform to the conventional layout: title page, summary, introduction, materials and methods, results, discussion, acknowledgements and references.
 Each of these elements should start on a new page.
 Authors may not find it necessary to use all of these subdivisions, and they are listed here only as a guide.

-- Review articles will be considered following invitation by the Editors.
-They should offer a synthesis of current knowledge in a field where rapid or significant progress has been made.
+- Review articles should offer a synthesis of current knowledge in a field where rapid or significant progress has been made.
 The text should ideally not exceed 7000 words, 50 references and 5 figures or tables.

 - Brief reports should concisely present the essential findings of the author's work and be compromised of the following sections: Abstract, Introduction and Aims, Method, Results, Discussion, and References.
 Tables and/or figures should be kept to a minimum, in number and size, and only deal with key findings.
 In some cases authors may be asked to prepare a version of the manuscript with extra material to be included in the online version of the review (as supplementary files).
 Submissions in this category should not normally exceed 2500 words in length.